-On arriving at Linjiang my father made me learn Chinese under a Chinese teacher for more than six months and then immediately saw to it that I was admitted to the first grade of Linjiang Primary School.
+On arriving at Linjiang my father made me learn Chinese under a Chinese teacher for six months and then immediately saw to it that I was admitted to Linjiang Primary School.
 After starting at that school I began to learn Chinese in earnest.
 Later on I continued to study it at Badaogou Primary School and Fusong Primary School No. 1.